songyanghan/starter-academic/content/home/experience.md

   description: |2-

       * Summarized exiting reinforcement learning methods and the state-of-art deep learning methods used in autonomous driving.
-      * Built a prototype platform to train and test RL algorithms for autonomous vehicles in the Apollo platform.
+      * Built a prototype platform to train and test RL algorithms for autonomous vehicles in the Apollo platform and Amazon AWS.

 - title: Research assistant
   company: University of Michigan-Shanghai Jiao Tong University Joint Institute